 Mushroom Logs are a quick and easy appetizer you can throw together at the last minute and are guaranteed success, perfect for any party or get together.
+All it takes is puff pastry, mushrooms and cream cheese.

 Teenage vegetarian birthday dinner